crocs-muni/usable-cert-validation/_guides/openssl_ocsp-stapling.md

 ## 3. Process the retrieved stapled OCSP Response

-After the stapled OCSP Response has been retrieved, validate the certificates included in this response by performing standard OCSP revocation check.
-Our guide on how to perform OCSP revocation check can be found [here](/guides/openssl-ocsp).
+After the stapled OCSP Response has been retrieved, validate the certificates included in this response by performing a standard OCSP revocation check.
+Our guide on how to perform an OCSP revocation check can be found [here](/guides/openssl-ocsp).

 ```c
 #include <openssl/ocsp.h>